-The Temple of Augustus, the best-preserved Roman relic in the city, was once a sight to behold.
-Right smack in the middle of Roman Barcelona in the gothic quarter, it had six columns on each side and a nave, all dedicated to the worship of his Excellency Emperor Augustus.
+You can’t create a list of the best places to visit in Barcelona without featuring the Temple of Augustus.
+It’s the best-preserved Roman relic in the city.
+Located right smack in the middle of Roman Barcelona in the gothic quarter, it was once a sight to behold.
+The temple had six columns on each side and a nave, all dedicated to the worship of his Excellency Emperor Augustus.
 With or without the temple, Augustus is a man whose influence rings throughout history.
 Every emperor who came after him was named either Augustus or Caesar, both names derived from the original emperor.
 The eighth month of the year, previously Sextillis, was renamed Augustus in his honor.

 The temple has declined considerably since its heyday.
 All that remains of it now are three columns and the plinth.
 They can be found at the end of Carrer del Paradís, a street allegedly named for a magnificent garden it once housed.
 No trace of this mythical garden can be found there today.

 Barcelona is the cultural melting pot in Spain.
-With universities, design academies, breathtaking architecture, booming tourism, fresh Mediterranean cuisine and colorful nightlife, Barcelona truly is a city for all ages.
-With so much to see, you might find it easier to take the Bus Turístic — an efficient and popular network of double decker buses that allows passengers to hop on and off at all of the city’s major attractions.
-Riding a bus will give you a chance to see Barcelona en route to your favorite spots and see things you might miss taking the metro.
+With universities, design academies, breathtaking architecture, booming tourism, fresh Mediterranean cuisine, and colorful nightlife, Barcelona truly is a city for all ages.
+With so much to see, you might find it easier to take the Bus Turístic — an efficient and popular network of double-decker buses that allows passengers to hop on and off at all of the city’s major attractions.
+Riding a bus will also give you a chance to see Barcelona en route to your favorite spots and see things you might miss taking the metro.

 When it comes to buying gifts for loved ones back home I suggest you save your money and skip the knickknacks on Las Ramblas.
-Instead purchase an elegant Gaudí coffee table book at one of his famous buildings.
+Instead, purchase an elegant Gaudí coffee table book at one of his famous buildings.
 La Pedrera’s gift shop had many beautiful ones to choose from.
-Another hidden gem located only an hour and 20 minutes away from Barcelona in Figueres, is the Dali Museum.
-It is located in this iconic artist’s hometown and features an impressive collection of his works.
+Also, check out the Dali Museum, another hidden gem located only an hour and 20 minutes away from Barcelona in Figueres.
+Located in this iconic artist’s hometown, it features an impressive collection of his works.

 Additional Travel Information